 Trivia and History

 Strictly speaking, Kinross is the most northern motorway service area in the UK.
-No such point is ever simple and in this case Broxden is further north and it does have a sign on the motorway, but Broxden isn't officially a motorway service area so Kinross holds on to its title.
+No such point is ever simple and, in this case, Broxden is further north and it does have a sign on the motorway, but Broxden isn't officially a motorway service area, so Kinross holds on to its title.

-In 2010, Moto announced plans to rebuild the entire service area, replacing the amenity building with something much more modern and at the same time moving the petrol station and re-organising the car park.
+In 2010, Moto announced plans to rebuild the entire service area, replacing the amenity building with something much more modern and at the same time moving the petrol station and reorganising the car park.
 Moto claimed it would have helped Kinross town take more advantage of tourism in the area.

-As part of the work, a roundabout would have been added at the entrance to the services, which had been suggested for many years.
-The new building would have included eight retail units, which Moto claim would have been rented to businesses with the profits covering the costs of the new roundabout.
+As part of the work, the entrance to the service area would have been converted into a roundabout, a change which had been recommended for a while.
+The new building would have included eight retail units, which Moto claimed would have been rented out with the income covering the cost of the new roundabout.
 A sign was erected encouraging prospective tenants to come forward.

-South Queensferry (18 miles)
+|Forthview (18 miles)

 Heart of Scotland (Harthill) (M8 west, 36 miles)

 |Services on the M90

 |Stirling (M9, 26 miles)

 |Stirling (M9, 26 miles)

 Views expressed in these comments are those of the individual contributor.
-User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.
+User accounts are managed by CommentBox.io.
+Registration helps prevent automated spam.

-We would like the companies named to check here regularly but we can't force them to do so.
+We ask the companies named to check here, but we can't force them to do so.